MCB Accessories: Auxiliary Contacts Shunt Trips Busbars | DIN Rail Compatible

 MCB Accessory Guide: Remote Control and Status Monitoring

-MCB accessories extend the basic overcurrent protection function into a complete circuit management solution.
-An auxiliary contact signals the MCB status to a PLC or building management system, enabling remote monitoring of circuit health.
-A shunt trip release allows the MCB to be tripped by an external signal (fire alarm, emergency stop, process interlock), integrating circuit protection into the building’s safety systems.
-An undervoltage release protects motors and equipment from automatic restart after a power outage.
-Busbars simplify multi-pole installation by replacing individual wire jumpers with a single pre-formed conductor.
-This selection guide covers each accessory type, its function, and its integration with the MCB and the wider electrical installation.
+MCB accessories extend basic overcurrent protection into a complete circuit management solution.
+Auxiliary contacts signal MCB status to a PLC or BMS, enabling remote monitoring.
+Shunt trip releases allow the MCB to be tripped by external safety signals like fire alarms or emergency stops.
+Undervoltage releases protect equipment from automatic restart after power outages.
+Pin and fork busbars simplify multi-pole installation by replacing individual wire jumpers.
+This guide covers each accessory type, its function, and its integration into wider electrical installations.

 MCB Accessories Technical Specifications